 The rules in Pennsylvania for online casinos state that in a “point round” of online craps, a 3-4-5x odds is used which means a variety of multiples available for “Pass Line” bets.

 Players can access online craps through the PA online casino site and see the size of the screen adjust accordingly to the desktop or mobile device.
-There are no live dealer options for online craps yet but it is expected to launch soon in Pennsylvania as more casinos go online.
+Unlike blackjack and roulette, players in PA are not going to find live dealer versions of craps as well as on many many mobile apps.
+But, we like playing it on the desktop anyways.

 Online Craps Payment Methods